bpogroup/simpn/README.rst

 that you have to remember: event functions return a list of values.
 The reason for this is that we defined the simulation event in `shop.add_event` as taking a list of values (consisting of one value from customers and one value from resources) as input and as producing a list of values (consisting of one value for resources) as output.
-Accordingly, we must produce a list of values as output, even it there is only one value.
+Accordingly, we must produce a list of values as output, even if there is only one value.

 Second, the function does not return the `resource`, but returns a `SimToken` containing the resource.
 That is because in simulation, values have a time from which they are available.
 A value with a time